Create a DID

-Create an issuer Decentralized Identifier (DID) with the did:cheqd DID method using cheqd Studio.
+Create a Decentralized Identifier (DID) with the did:cheqd DID method using cheqd Studio.

-Make sure you have set up your account with cheqd Studio and are logged in, using our guide below:
+Make sure you have set up your account with cheqd Studio and have generated an API key to authenticate with our APIs, using our guides below:

 Using the /did/create